marmelab/react-admin/docs/Translation.md

 ## Using The Browser Locale

-Admin-on-rest provides a helper function named `resolveBrowserLocale()`, which helps you to introduce a dynamic locale attribution based on the locale configured in the user's browser.
+React-admin provides a helper function named `resolveBrowserLocale()`, which helps you to introduce a dynamic locale attribution based on the locale configured in the user's browser.
 To use it, simply pass the function as `locale` prop.

 ```jsx
 import React from 'react';